 Emergency Use Consent Form Template

-Seattle Children's template Emergency Use Consent Form template (HRP-506 in the Click Library) may be used to obtain consent from the patient (or their legally authorized representative), or the treating physician may use a form supplied by the manufacturer.
+Seattle Children's Emergency Use Consent Form template (HRP-506 in the Click Library) may be used to obtain consent from the patient (or their legally authorized representative), or the treating physician may use a form supplied by the manufacturer.

 The IRB does not need to review or approve an emergency use consent form prior to using it with a patient or their representative.